 Marquis Cavour undertook significant updates to the farming processes and buildings, establishing Leri Cavour as a model farming community by the mid-1800s.
 He also built an intricately decorated mansion that became the centerpiece of the town.
 However, the town’s prosperity did not last.
 The land’s ownership changed frequently, which led to the community’s decline.
 By the late 1960s, Leri Cavour was abandoned.

-Despite several proposals for the land’s redevelopment, Leri Cavour remains deserted.
+Despite several proposals for the land’s redevelopment, remains deserted.
 The structures that once defined the town have been looted and damaged, including the grand Cavour estate.
 The town has an eerie, desolate atmosphere, further accentuated by the nuclear cooling towers that now loom over the area.
 The site is cordoned off with tape and signs warning against entering the buildings, leaving Leri Cavour as a haunting reminder of its past.

 Know Before You Go